-Figure 2-1 illustrates how the hardware components work with each other.
+Figure 1, "Oracle Solaris Cluster Hardware Components," on page 20 illustrates how the hardware components work with each other.

-FIGURE 2-1 Oracle Solaris Cluster Hardware Components
+FIGURE 1 Oracle Solaris Cluster Hardware Components

-Administrative console and console access devices are used to reach the cluster nodes or the terminal concentrator as needed.
+Administrative console and console access devices are used to reach the cluster nodes as needed.
 The Oracle Solaris Cluster software enables you to combine the hardware components into a variety of configurations.
 The following sections describe these configurations.

-- "Oracle Solaris Cluster Topologies" on page 27 - "Oracle Solaris Cluster Topologies" on page 36
+- "Oracle Solaris Cluster Topologies" on page 28 - "Oracle Solaris Cluster Topologies" on page 40

-For a list of supported hardware and software configurations, see "Cluster Nodes" on page 21
+For a list of supported hardware and software configurations, see "Cluster Nodes" on page 21.